What is Broadband?

 It can be difficult when comparing broadband deals against each other, but here's our handy checklist of things to look for:

 - Availability - Not all deals are available in all areas, so it's vital to use a postcode checker that can tell you what's available where you are.
-We have our own Ofcom approved postcode checker.
+We have our own Ofcom approved postcode checker or try this alternative broadband checker.

 - Download speeds - This is usually a key one for most people, it's the maximum speed that the deal offers.
 It's important to check the difference between what the deal offers and what you are likely to get at your house, again our postcode checker will help you with seeing the difference here.